sourcegraph/sourcegraph-public-snapshot/doc/code_insights/quickstart.md

 ### 7. Set the distance between data points

-Code insights give you twelve datapoints for each data series.
+Code insights give you twelve datapoints for each data series on insight creation.
 Setting it to one month means you'll see the results over the last year.

 ### 8. Click "create code insight" and view your insight.

-You'll be taken to the example.sourcegraph.com/insights page and can view your insight.
+You'll be taken to the `example.sourcegraph.com/insights` page and can view your insight.

 ### 9. Filter your insight to explore it further